Sociodemographic Bias in Language Models: A Survey and Forward Path

-As discussed above, the main focus of our survey is on sociodemographic bias, although a few of the papers included here fall outside that scope.
-Two strategies were used to identify candidate papers: 1) using the keywords "bias" and "fairness," we searched for recent papers in the ACL Anthology, NeurIPS proceedings, and the ACM's Conference on Fairness, Accountability and Transparency (FAccT); 2) we included papers from citation graphs for retrieved papers.
-We included papers only if they addressed language modeling, thus omitting papers on speech, where different issues arise, and application-oriented work, such as chatbots.
-These criteria reduced an initial large set of 250 papers down to the 209 in Appendix A.
+We used two strategies to identify candidate papers for our survey: 1) using the keywords ``bias'', ``fair'' and ``fairness'', we searched for papers in the ACL Anthology, NeurIPS proceedings, FAccT, and AIES conferences; 2) we included papers from citation graphs for retrieved papers.
+We examined papers released before January 1, 2024, and included them only if they addressed language modeling, thus omitting papers on speech, where different issues arise.
+These criteria narrowed down an initial large set of 308 papers to 273.